 As part of our commitment to our industry, every year we freely publish to our YouTube channel any recordings from our FoodTreX Online Summit that took place two years prior.
 In other words, every year, we publish recordings from 24 months ago.
-We wait this length of time to add value to those who supported our Association with a paid registration.
+We wait for this length of time to add value to those who supported our Association with a paid registration.
 While the recordings we are releasing today were broadcast 24 months ago, the information is still largely relevant.

 FoodTreX events are quality, thought-provoking and topical summits for the food and beverage travel trade industry.
 If you would like immediate access to webinars and sessions from our future FoodTreX Online Summits, always be sure to register as a paid delegate.
-And if you missed this year’s 2020 FoodTreX Online Summit in April, you can purchase access to the webinar recordings here.

 The newly-released 2018 FoodTreX Online Summit recordings include: